 This VPN provider has numerous tricks up its sleeve.
 To get to know what to expect, learn more about NordVPN.

 When you want compatibility, IPVanish delivers.
 You can use this versatile, customer friendly software on Mac, as well as on Windows, Android, and iOS.
 The best part?
-You can have up to five devices simultaneously connected to IPVanish.
+You can have up to ten devices simultaneously connected to IPVanish.

 Currently boasting servers in over 60 countries, IPVanish’s network isn’t as extensive as others’ but its unlimited server switching feature should guarantee that you’re never held back when you’re wanting to geo-spoof.
 You’ll be able to unlock content that’s locked by geographical location or censored in your region, giving you access to more of the Internet than ever before.
 Being one of the best Mac VPN 2019, it also delivers when it comes to speed and bandwidth, keeping you going whatever you’re up to online, be it replying to work emails or streaming entertainment shows.